 Memorable Manitobans: Thomas Tofield Bower (1867-1968)

-On 26 November 1902, he married Mable Truax Hamm.
-They had three children: Perry Stafford Bower, Richard P. “Dick” Bower, and Rebecca Ann “Becky” Bower (1911-2011, wife Albert T. Hawley).
+On 26 November 1902, he married Mabel Truax Hamm (1866-1949) and they had three children: Perry Stafford Bower, Richard P. “Dick” Bower, and Rebecca Ann “Becky” Bower (1911-2011, wife Albert T. Hawley).
 In 1925, the family lived at 910 Dorchester, Winnipeg.
 He was a member of the Anglican Church and his recreations included tennis, fishing, and swimming.

 Birth registrations, Manitoba Vital Statistics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Four Winnipeg citizens are among western Canadians recognized by King George in New Year's honors,” Winnipeg Free Press, 1 January 1935, page 1.

 “He remembers 1919 strike,” Winnipeg Free Press, 17 April 1967, page 40.

 Obituary, Winnipeg Free Press, 3 January 1968, page 35.